AI ROI and cost-saving claims: what should buyers ask?

 AI support automation, deflection rate, or resolution-rate ROI Resolution definition, denominator, repeat-contact rate, escalation rate, CSAT, wrong-answer rate, support cost basis, and channel mix.
 Does the claimed support saving include repeated contacts, escalations, review time, and incorrect or incomplete AI answers?

-AI cuts cost, saves time, or reduces headcount Pre-AI baseline, post-deployment measurement, task scope, labor-cost assumption, time period, and excluded work.
-What exact workflow changed, and what cost remains after review, setup, exceptions, and support work?
+AI cuts cost, saves time, or reduces headcount Pre-AI baseline, post-deployment measurement, task scope, labor-rate assumption, review time, exception handling, implementation work, time period, and excluded work.
+What exact workflow changed, and what cost remains after review, setup, exceptions, false alarms, and support work?

 AI increases revenue, pipeline, conversion, or sales Customer cohort, baseline channel, attribution method, time period, confidence interval, and churn or refund data.
 How is the AI contribution isolated from pricing, traffic, seasonality, sales process, or paid acquisition changes?